kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 }

-# 2. Since openharmony uses overlay2 to install docker, you need to change the DefaultRootDir of edged.go to the same path as docker overlay2
+# 2. Since openharmony uses overlay2 to install docker, you need to modify the path to the kubelet file in kubeedge to make it the same as the path to docker overlay2.

 # 3. Compilation edgecore